remidinishanth/distributed_systems/networking/basics_5_layer.md

 ## Transport Layer (Layer 4)

-The first duty of a transport-layer protocol is to provide **process-to-process** communi- cation.
+The first duty of a transport-layer protocol is to provide **process-to-process** communication.
 A process is an application-layer entity (running program) that uses the services of the transport layer.

 The network layer is responsible for communication at the computer level (host-